Skip to main content

 Having family members who have had adenomatous polyps is also linked to a higher risk of colon cancer.
 (Adenomatous polyps are the kind of polyps that can become cancer.)

-If you have a family history of adenomatous polyps or colorectal cancer, talk with your doctor about the possible need to start screening before age 45.
+If you have a family history of adenomatous polyps or colorectal cancer, talk with your doctor about the possible need to start screening at a younger age.
 If you've had adenomatous polyps or colorectal cancer, it’s important to tell your close relatives so that they can pass along that information to their doctors and start screening at the right age.

 Having an inherited syndrome